Small cell lung cancer (SCLC)

 Choose a type

-SCLC gets its name from how the cancer looks under a microscope.
+Small cell lung cancer (SCLC) gets its name from how the cancer looks under a microscope.
 It makes up about 1 in 7 lung cancers (about 15%).

-If someone stops smoking, their risk of developing lung cancer falls over time.
+If someone stops smoking, their risk of developing lung cancer gets lower over time.
 After about 15 years it is almost the same as a non-smoker.

 If these tests show anything abnormal, your GP will refer you to a chest specialist within 2 weeks.
 Sometimes they will do this before getting the result of the chest x-ray.

 Waiting for tests results can be a difficult time, we have more information that can help.

 Further tests after diagnosis